tudelft-iv/UniBEV/README.md

 ## Update Logs
 + 2024.05.30: updated the core codes and components
 + 2024.06.22: updated the config files, pre-trained weights for the main results
++ 2024.06.22: upload the Singularity image and recipe

 ## TODO List
-+ upload the Singularity image for the environment
 + upload the pre-trained weights for the ablation studies
 + upload inference configuration files